Biden spends day in Portland talking infrastructure, arrives in Seattle for Earth Day events

 After speaking at a private political fundraiser for the Democratic National Committee hosted by Microsoft President Brad Smith, Biden was scheduled to spend Thursday night in Seattle, where streets around the downtown Westin Hotel were blocked off and heavily guarded by police.

-Biden’s two scheduled events Friday — neither open to the general public — are likely to bring further temporary road and freeway closures as the presidential motorcade zooms from place to place.
+Biden’s two scheduled events Friday — neither open to the public — are likely to bring further temporary road and freeway closures as the presidential motorcade zooms from place to place.

 The visits to Portland and Seattle, the first of Biden’s presidency, mingled political and official stops.
 The Pacific Northwest foray comes as Biden’s job-approval ratings have faltered in national polls ahead of the midterm elections, driven in part by concerns over inflation that has spiked the cost of groceries, housing and gas.

 Seattle represents relatively friendly territory for Biden.
-The former vice-president and longtime senator from Delaware easily carried Washington over Donald Trump in 2020, receiving 58% of the vote.
+The former vice president and longtime senator from Delaware easily carried Washington over Donald Trump in 2020, receiving 58% of the vote.
 In King County, 75% of voters backed Biden.

 Still, the president’s visit is expected to be greeted with some backlash, both from climate activists dissatisfied with his record, and from Republicans seeking to blame his administration for higher consumer costs, burgeoning homeless encampments and crime.